odee-dfcoding/swift-algorithm-club/Linked List/README.markdown

 However, when the given index is greater than 0, it starts at head then keeps following the node.next pointers to step through the list.
 The difference from count method at this time is that there are two termination conditions.
 One is when the for-loop statement reaches index, and we were able to acquire the node of the given index.
-The second is when `node.next` in for-loop statement returns nil and cause break. (*1) This means that the given index is out of bounds and it causes a crash.
+The second is when `node.next` in for-loop statement returns nil and calls break. (*1) This means that the given index is out of bounds and it causes a crash.

 Try it out: